Tuesday, 9 February 2016

 Not a big fan of ole style yoga?

-While I'm not a mindful yogi (yet), the research on improving your mental capacity with yoga does seem promising.
-One definitely needs to approach yoga, mindfulness and their mental health carefully and these regulations certainly offer some clarity.
+While I'm not a mindful yogi (yet), the credible research on improving your mental capacity with yoga does seem promising.
+One definitely needs to approach yoga, mindfulness and their mental health carefully and these regulations certainly help to offer some clarity.

 Metacognition is valued beyond university days.
 Boom!